https://www.deakin.edu.au/__data/assets/image/0007/2456782/34544_master-of-nutrition-and-population-health_hero.jpg

 Core units

-If you commenced prior to 2020, you should refer to previous online Handbooks or contact a contact a Student Adviser in Student Central.
+Course structure applies for students who commenced in 2020 onwards.
+Students who commenced prior to 2020 should refer to previous online Handbooks or contact a contact a Student Adviser in Student Central.

 Please refer to the Course Map page for course map information.